MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/verify.md

 ## Next steps

 You can monitor how your organization is using the Azure Rights Management service by using usage logging.
-For more information, see [Logging and analyzing usage of the Azure Rights Management service](log-analyze-usage.md).
+For more information, see [Logging and analyzing the protection usage from Azure Information Protection](log-analyze-usage.md).